 - a.
 If one or more values are greater than the level of detection, substitute zero for all nondetectable values to use in the average calculation. - b.
-If all values are below the level of detection, report the averages as "<" the corresponding level of detection.
+If all values are below the level of detection, report the averages as "<" the corresponding level of detection. - c.
+Where one or more sample values are less than the level of detection, and the permit requires reporting of a mass, usually expressed as kg/day, the permittee shall substitute zero for all nondetectable values. - 2.1 The permittee shall record all monitoring results required by Part I.A and Part I.B electronically using NetDMR as described below or other electronic method required by EPA.

-- c.
-Where one or more sample values are less than the level of detection, and the permit requires reporting of a mass, usually expressed as kg/day, the permittee shall substitute zero for all nondetectable values. - 2.1 The permittee shall begin the process of submitting electronic DMRs as soon as possible using the procedures in Part I.E.2.2 below.
-Until such time the permittee is able to submit the DMR form electronically, the DMR forms shall be mailed to the EPA on a quarterly basis, and postmarked no later than the 21st day of the month (April, July, October, January) following the quarter for which the monitoring was completed.
-The permittee shall retain a copy of all reports submitted.
-All reports shall be mailed to:
+The electronic reports shall be submitted at a minimum to the EPA on a quarterly basis no later than the 21st day of the month (April, July, October, January) following the quarter for which the monitoring was completed.